Jupiter Is Entering Capricorn, So Focus On Your Finances

-Today, Jupiter moves from Sagittarius to Capricorn.
+Yesterday, Jupiter moved from Sagittarius to Capricorn.
 That means if you’re considering an investment or preparing to ask for a raise, now is the time to take the plunge.

 Let us explain: In astrology, Jupiter rules wisdom, luck, and progress.
 The gas giant has been transiting spontaneous Sagittarius since last November, and its move to hard-working Capricorn is a big change.